mlflow/mlflow-website/website/blog/2024-11-07-bedrock-chat-model-part-1/index.md

                     description: date of the next optimal launch window to Mars
 ```

+### Action groups - Lamda function

-and here is the code deployment for action group's Lambda:
+Here is the code deployment for action group's example Lambda:

 ```python
 from datetime import datetime, timedelta